Aartiarya18/nodejs-assignment/README.md

-Steps to Run the File:
+Steps to Run the Project:

-Download the Project:

 Download the project as a ZIP file or clone it using Git with the following command: